 Exercise is essential when it comes to maintaining a healthy spine—and it can also aid in the rehabilitation of your injured spine.

-Research has consistently shown that exercise is the key to maintaining a healthy spine, and it helps rehabilitate injured spines.
-Our spines are made for movement, and even a simple exercise program that focuses on stretching and strengthening the back, hamstrings, and abdominals can go a long way toward distributing nutrients into the spinal discs and soft tissues, accelerating the healing process, and keeping the discs, muscles, ligaments, and joints healthy.
+You don’t need to be an expert in physical fitness to indulge your spine with regular exercise.
+A simple exercise program that focuses on stretching and strengthening the back, hamstrings, and abdominal muscles can go a long way toward distributing nutrients into your spinal discs and soft tissues, accelerating your healing process, and keeping your discs, muscles, ligaments, and joints healthy.

-Take time to engage in mindful meditation every day.
-Studies have shown this to be an effective tool for fighting chronic back pain.
+If you suffer from chronic pain or discomfort associated with your spine, take the time to engage in mindful meditation every day.
+While no single treatment option works for everyone, studies have shown that mediation is an effective tool for fighting chronic back pain.

 If you have a job that involves a lot of sitting, take time to make sure your office chair and desk are ergonomically aligned to support your spine.
-Consider working at a stand up desk or while sitting on an exercise ball for at least a portion of the day.
-Be sure and to get up and walk around and stretch every 30 minutes or so.
+Additionally, consider working at a stand up desk or sitting on an exercise ball for a portion of the day.
+Last but not least, it’s a good idea to stretch and walk around every half hour.